MacKenzie Scott: Personal life

-Scott was married to Jeff Bezos, founder of Amazon and Blue Origin, from 1993 to 2019.
-She met him while working as his administrative assistant at D.E.
-Shaw in 1992; after three months of dating, they married and moved from Manhattan to Seattle, Washington, in 1994.
-They have four children: three sons, and one daughter who is adopted from China.
+Scott was married to Jeff Bezos, whom she met while working as an administrative assistant at D. E. Shaw in 1992.
+After three months of dating, they married and moved from Manhattan to Seattle, Washington, in 1994.
+They have four children: three sons and an adopted daughter.
+Their oldest son was born in 2000.

-Their community property divorce in 2019 left Scott with US$35.6 billion in Amazon stock while her former husband retained 75% of the couple's Amazon stock.
+Their community property divorce in 2019 left Scott with $35.6 billion in Amazon stock, but her former husband retained 75% of the couple's Amazon stock.
 She became the third-wealthiest woman in the world and one of the wealthiest people overall in April 2019.
 In July 2020, Scott was ranked the 22nd-richest person in the world by Forbes with a net worth estimated at $36 billion.
 By September 2020, Scott was named the world's richest woman, and by December 2020, her net worth was estimated at $62 billion.

-After her divorce from Jeff Bezos, MacKenzie Bezos changed her name to MacKenzie Scott, with the surname derived from her middle name.
+After her divorce from Jeff Bezos, MacKenzie Bezos changed her name to MacKenzie Scott, with the surname deriving from her middle name given at birth.

-In 2021, Scott married Seattle high school science teacher Dan Jewett.
-The marriage was revealed in Jewett's Giving Pledge letter posted on March 6, 2021.
-She filed for divorce from Jewett in September 2022.
-The divorce was finalized in January 2023.
+In 2021, Scott then married Lakeside School science teacher Dan Jewett.
+The marriage was revealed in Jewett's Giving Pledge letter posted in March 2021.
+In September 2022, Scott filed for divorce, which was finalized in January 2023.

 Philanthropy

-In May 2019, Scott signed the Giving Pledge, a charitable-giving campaign in which she undertook to give away most of her wealth to charity over her lifetime or in her will; despite its name, the pledge is not legally binding.
+In May 2019, Scott signed the Giving Pledge, a charitable-giving campaign in which she undertook to give away most of her wealth to charity over her lifetime or in her will.
+The pledge is not legally binding.

 In a July 2020 Medium post, Scott announced that she had donated $1.7 billion to 116 non-profit organizations, with a focus on racial equality, LGBTQ+ equality, democracy, and climate change.
-Her gifts to HBCUs, Hispanic-serving institutions, tribal colleges and universities, and other colleges surpass $800 million.
+Her gifts to Historically Black Colleges and Universities (HBCUs), Hispanic-serving institutions, tribal colleges and universities, and other colleges surpass $800 million.

+According to official announcements from HBCUs and the UNCF, Scott has donated about $1.06 billion to support HBCUs between 2020 and 2025.
+The awards ranged from $19 million for Philander Smith University to $80 million for Howard University.

 In December 2020, less than six months later, Scott stated that she had donated a further $4.15 billion in the previous four months to 384 organizations, with a focus on providing support to people affected by the economic impact of the COVID-19 pandemic and addressing long-term systemic inequities.
 She said that after July, she wanted her advisory team to give her wealth away faster as the United States struggled with the unprecedented impact of COVID-19 while billionaires' wealth continued to climb.
-Her team's focus was on "identifying organizations with strong leadership teams and results, with special attention to those operating in communities facing high projected food insecurity, high measures of racial inequity, high local poverty rates, and low access to philanthropic capital".
-Scott's 2020 charitable giving totaled $5.8 billion, one of the biggest annual distributions by a private individual to working charities.
+Her team's focus was on "identifying organizations with strong leadership teams and results, with special attention to those operating in communities facing high projected food insecurity, high measures of racial inequity, high local poverty rates, and low access to philanthropic capital."
+Scott's 2020 charitable giving totaled $5.8 billion, one of the largest annual distributions by a private individual to working charities.